 In terms of applied purpose, the comparative and descriptive method was used in the present research.
 The research population was from different strata of Iranian society, and the study sample was selected in a stratified random method from this society.
-The basis of this sociological classification was indicators; economic indicators, occupational indicators, and educational indicators that showed in table1.
+The basis of this classification was sociological indicators; economic indicators, occupational indicators, and educational indicators that showed in table1.
 The research tool was the social responsibility measurement scale of famous Iranian athletes, which consists of 32 items and 8 subscales of citizenship behavior, social cooperation, cultured behavior, expertise and commitment, attractiveness, enthusiasm, selfconfidence, humility, and dedication in the 5point Likert scale ranges of very low to very high.
 The validity and reliability of this tool have been confirmed in the research of Ojagh et al (2021).
-In their research the construct validity of the athletes' social responsibility questionnaire was examined using confirmatory factor analysis.
+In their research the construct validity of the athletes' social responsibility questionnaire was examined using the confirmatory factor analysis.
 Cronbach's alpha index and composite reliability were used for determining the reliability of the factors.
 In addition, convergent validity and divergent validity were used for determining the validity of the constructs.
 The coefficients of all factors are more than 0.7, this the questionnaire has a good reliability.
 Furthermore, the value of convergent validity was higher than 0.5 and the divergent validity of constructs was highly correlated with other constructs.
-Further, the validity of the construct was confirmed (Cronbach Alpha= 0/71-0/87; CR= 0/81-0/91; AVE = 0/53 - 0/73).
+Further, the validity of the construct was confirmed (Cronbach Alpha= 0/71-0/87; CR= 0/81-0/91; AVE= 0/53-0/73).

-The online questionnaire was provided for different groups of research.
+the online questionnaire was provided for different qroups of research.
 In order to compare several groups, we tried to have at least 100 subjects from each group.
 By examining the distribution of data and despite the high statistics of filling the online questionnaire, the distribution of research data was examined.
-By observing the non-normal distribution and using the non-parametric Kruskal-Wallis test, the number of samples was also confirmed for this test (fan et al, 2011).
-So, after completing 917 questionnaires, due to the abnormality of the data distribution, the non-parametric Kruskal-Wallis statistical method was used to check the significance of the difference between the classes and the U-Man-Whitney test as post hoc.
-All data were analyzed using SPSS version 26 software.
+By observing the non-normal distribution and using the non-parametric